OnePlus 4/OnePlus 5 Rumors: IP68, 5.7-Inch QHD AMOLED Display And A Ceramic Body

 — Concepts-Creator (@CConceptCreator) February 12, 2017

 One thing that rumors have been unanimous on, however, is that the OnePlus 4/OnePlus 5 would, just like its predecessors, be equipped with bleeding-edge specs and a killer price.
-With this in mind, speculations are high that the OnePlus 4/OnePlus 5 would carry the Qualcomm Snapdragon 835 SoC, 8GB Of RAM, a massive 4,000mAh battery with Dash Charging, a 23MP dual-camera system, a 16MP selfie shooter with OIS, around 128GB of internal storage and a dual-edge display, according to a GSM Arena report.
-A sub-$5000 starting price is also highly rumored for the device.
+With this in mind, speculations are high that the OnePlus 4/OnePlus 5 would carry the Qualcomm Snapdragon 835 SoC, 8GB Of RAM, a massive 4,000mAh battery with Dash Charging, a 23MP dual-camera system, a 16MP selfie shooter with OIS, around 128GB of internal storage, and a dual-edge display, according to a GSM Arena report.
+A sub-$5,000 starting price is also highly rumored for the device.

 Considering the smartphone maker’s reputation and its “Never Settle” motto, there is a pretty good chance that these specs would indeed make it to the OnePlus 4/OnePlus 5.
 Among these speculations, however, three particularly interesting rumors have managed to get numerous OnePlus fans excited.
 These rumors state that the OnePlus 4/OnePlus 5 would feature waterproofing capabilities, an improved screen and a new, revolutionary frame.